apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 17:     }
 ```

-Fast forward, as was found by Joshua Bloch, the expression in line 6 may throw
+Fast forward, as was found by Joshua Bloch, the addition in line 6 may throw
-an out of bounds exception, due to an integer overflow.
+an out of bounds exception at line 7, due to an integer overflow.
 This is because `low`
 and `high` are signed integers whose maximum value could not grow above `2^31 -
 1`, so the sum `low + high` could wrap into a negative number.